What is traditional sangria made of?

 Does sangria need brandy?

 All that said, you can make sangria without brandy so if you’re just not into getting the extra bottle, skip it, the sangria will still taste great without it.
 You can also substitute brandy for other liqueur (triple sec and Grand Marnier are a popular choice).

 What kind of fruit should I put in sangria?
 As with most punches, sangria is incredibly versatile.
 Recipes call for everything from chopped pineapple and peaches, to apples and pears, to strawberries and sliced citrus.
 One good rule of thumb is to add fruits whose flavors are present in your wine.

 In general, aim for at least 30 minutes but no more than 2 hours, as in this recipe for Blood Orange Sangria.

-What kind of brandy is used in sangria?
+What type of brandy goes in sangria?

 brandy de Jerez